 David A. Butterfield, backed by New York capital, organized a joint-stock express and passenger-carrying service between the Missouri River and Denver, Colorado.
 Managing to raise the astounding sum of a rumored $6 million, he spent a million dollars on horses, mules, and oxen, outfitting his wagons and coaches, hiring drivers, and surveying the route.
 Butterfield established his Butterfield Overland Despatch in 1865, hauling freight and passengers from Atchison to Denver, following the Smoky Hill River on its north side.

-, in direct competition of Holladay Overland Mail and Express Company.
-Though other trails had been blazed along here, stage lines had not been successful due a scarcity of water and frequent Indian attacks.
+David Butterfield’s Overland Despatch competed directly with Holladay Overland Mail and Express Company.
+Though other trails had been blazed in the Smoky Hill Valley of Kansas, stage lines had not been successful due to a scarcity of water and frequent Indian attacks.
 However, David Butterfield was determined that it could be profitable.
-The smooth-talking businessman soon obtained capital for the “Butterfield Overland Despatch” and the first stage left Atchison on June 4, 1865, arriving in Denver on September 23rd.
+The smooth-talking businessman soon obtained capital for the “Butterfield Overland Despatch.”
+The first stage left Atchison, Kansas, on June 4, 1865, arriving in Denver, Colorado, on September 23.

 Along the 592-mile-long route, relay stations were built about every 12 miles for passengers’ rest, food, and changing of horses.
 The line was an initial success, providing tri-weekly express service between Atchison, Kansas, and Denver, Colorado, in only 8-12 days.